btfuse/fuse-docs/docs/plugin-development/js-module.md

 # Fuse JS Module

+This guide assumes you've already read and followed [Getting Started](getting-started.md).
+If not, we strongly recommend beginning there first before proceeding.

 A Fuse JS module is the webview runtime API into your plugin.
 It is the common interface into your native code supplied by the native framework.